 Finding a lawyer knowledgeable in a particular area of law may require some research.
 Lawyers are not allowed to advertise that they are a “specialist” without a recognized certification but may indicate that they have a preferred area of practice or restrict their area of practice.
 They can also indicate their related experience.
 Advertising a preferred or designated area of practice alone, however, does not ensure that a lawyer has extensive experience in that particular area.

 Separating and divorcing couples may choose to take a collaborative approach to reach a solution to all issues arising out of the breakdown of their relationship.
-Each party works with their own collaborative lawyer that has been trained to negotiate fair and reasonable settlements.
+Each party works with their own collaborative lawyer, and other professionals, that have been trained to negotiate fair and reasonable settlements.
 The process is client‑controlled, with lawyers representing each party while guiding them towards reaching a settlement.
 The parties must commit to reaching a settlement through a collaborative process outside of the courts and agree that the lawyers will not represent the clients in court if no agreement is reached.
 If, however, the parties reach an agreement, the lawyers will work with the clients to obtain any required court orders.

 The collaborative law process allows separating and divorcing couples to reach a settlement in a non‑adversarial fashion.
 The parties are able to cooperate with one another while receiving legal advice and advocacy throughout the process.
 Because the parties are working together to reach a settlement that addresses their unique situation, the process can be less time‑consuming and less costly.
-For more information visit Collaborative Family Law.
+For more information visit Collaborative Professionals of Saskatchewan.

 Legal Aid lawyers are available to act for eligible people who cannot afford to hire a lawyer and who need assistance in the areas of criminal law and family law, except the division of family property.
-Legal Aid can assist people dealing with custody, access, child support and spousal support issues, as well as divorce applications.
-Individuals will generally be eligible if…
+Legal Aid can assist people dealing with parenting, child support and spousal support issues, as well as divorce applications.
+Individuals will generally be eligible if they are receiving Social Assistance.

-To contact Legal Aid, look under the Government of Saskatchewan blue pages in your telephone directory or in the yellow pages under “Lawyers” or go to www.legalaid.sk.ca.
+To contact Legal Aid, look under the Government of Saskatchewan blue pages in your telephone directory or in the yellow pages under “Lawyers” or go to legalaid.sk.ca.

 If you cannot afford a lawyer and you do not qualify for Legal Aid you may be able to get legal help through Pro Bono Law Saskatchewan.
-Visit their website at www.pblsask.ca or call 1 (855) 833-7257 (Toll Free).
-On this website you can find their Legal Services Information Sheet, which explains the options and services available in different communities throughout Saskatchewan for people who need a lawyer but cannot afford to hire one.
+Visit their website or call 1 (855) 833-7257 (Toll Free).

 The Law Society of Saskatchewan regulates the conduct of Saskatchewan lawyers.
 It sets standards lawyers must meet in order to practice law.
 Lawyers must be competent in the law and have the necessary skills to practice law.
 In the course of providing this service, a lawyer should…